 These connect the platform with the subsea templates.
 The flowline equipment was provided by Nexans and Marubeni-Itochu Steel.

 Kristin’s gas reserves

-The Kristin field has reserves of 35.4 billion standard cubic metres of gas, 8.5 million tonnes of NGL and 40.4 million standard cubic metres of condensate.
+The Kristin field has reserves of 35.4 billion standard cubic metres of gas, 8.5 million tonnes (Mt) of natural gas liquids (NGL) and 40.4 million standard cubic metres of condensate.
 The reservoir lies almost 5,000m beneath the seabed.

-The production platform of the Kristin field is equipped with the required processing facilities for gas and condensate, and was constructed by Aker Stord.
+Kristin field’s production platform is equipped with the required processing facilities for gas and condensate.
+It was constructed by Aker Stord.

 Exporting gas from Kristin

-Gas recovered from the field is first partially processed at the platform itself and then transported through the Åsgard Transport pipeline to the Karsto treatment complex.
-At the complex, the gas is further processed and then exported to Europe.
+Gas recovered from the field is first partially processed at the platform itself and then transported via the Åsgard Transport pipeline to the Karsto treatment complex.

 Development scheme of choice